Boston Grammar School: Charter Day

 A celebration of the granting of the school charter takes place annually at St Botolph's Church, Boston, (known locally as Boston Stump).
 During this celebration the school song is traditionally sung.

 Prizegiving

 An annual prizegiving ceremony is held in December of each year.
 During this event a number of awards recognising achievement in academic disciplines, sport and other areas are awarded.
 Old boys are often in attendance, including the previous year's A-level students who return to receive their A-level certificates.
-The prestigious Parry Gold Medal is awarded to the student who achieved the best A-level results.
+The Parry Gold Medal is awarded to the student who achieved the best A-level results.
 A guest speaker is always invited, and notable guests of honour have included Helen Sharman, Barry Spikings and Mark Simmonds MP.

-Controversies

-Reports of violence towards a student (2004)

-On 17 December, 2004, it was reported that an act of violence was committed by a teacher towards a student.
-According to reports, Richard Anderson aggressively threw a bag at a 13-year-old pupil after asking them to leave the classroom.
-The bag hit the student in the back of the head and had to wear a neckbrace upon their return to school.
-On November 11, 2004, Richard Anderson was dismissed from the school, only to return in January 2005 following a sit-down protest organised by students of the school, which caused the premises to be shut down for two days.